 This forced a careful scrutiny of the data to be generated and restriction of the output to only the most important pieces.
 Further, this reduced data set had to be divided into two categories: the data that would be accessed while the simulation was running or shortly thereafter and the data that would be needed after the whole campaign was finished.
 The former category of data would be stored on disk and the latter would be archived.
 Additionally, the entire team needed to figure out how to efficiently retrieve these different categories of data for post-processing, analysis and visualization.

 To accomplish this, the application and storage teams developed new application specific data reduction techniques and added them to the ADIOS[4] I/O middleware layer.
 A rudimentary discovery system was also created to track what data was on disk and what was on tape.
 Initially this solution was sufficient, but eventually a new problem was discovered.
 Although the team had reserved compute resources for the run, the entire file system was shared resulting in very high I/O variability.
 Addressing this variability, caused by contention on shared resources, is an ongoing concern.
-Earlier efforts [1] are insufficient due to the immense data volumes, limited time available, and the number of other users of the shared storage array.
+Earlier efforts [1] are insufficient due to the immense data volumes, limited time available, and the number of current users.

 The problems faced by this user workflow motivate our research here.
 The use case demonstrated three tiers of solutions are required: application level knowledge of data and how it will be used, middleware management of data and resources, and storage system level scheduling of resources.
 It also provided us with new insights.
 First, the users and developers of the application data can, without a great loss of encoded knowledge, reduce the size of data that needs to be stored.
 Second, data storage must be managed with input from the users to correctly decide the target of storage operations.
 Third, shared resources must be managed in a way that provides sufficient performance to all applications without encumbering the applications with high variability in performance.
 These insights drive the SIRIUS project and its research components.